-My major interests are the history of women and medicine, the history of reproductive rights, and the history of sexuality.
-My research traces women’s health and reproductive care through the twentieth century.
-My first book, Choice and Coercion: Birth Control, Sterilization, and Abortion in Public Health and Welfare, examines the role which birth control, sterilization, and abortion played in public health and welfare policies between the 1920s and the 1970s.
+My major interests are the history of medicine, the history of reproductive rights, and the history of sexuality.
+My research traces patients’ ability to negotiate with clinicians over access to health care and the ways in which clinicians and patients think about the beginning and end of life.
+My first book, Choice and Coercion: Birth Control, Sterilization, and Abortion in Public Health and Welfare, examined the role which birth control, sterilization, and abortion played in public health and welfare policies between the 1920s and the 1970s.